...

 Groomers work hard to befriend their victims and earn their victim’s trust.
 They worm their way into your life.
 But they are ultimately manipulating you and will eventually ask for something in return.

-They may discuss their own intimate relationships with you.
+They may discuss their intimate relationships with you.
 They may even discuss or write sexual content for you to hear or read.

 They may talk about topics that seem harmless, like problems with work colleagues or friends.
 But the problem lies with how heavily they rely on you for emotional support or comfort.